 Getting the news that a senior family member has been diagnosed with dementia is life-changing.
 Thinking through the many different facets and factors associated with the disease as well as its effects, both at present and in the future, can be overwhelming.

 In this three-part series, we will examine the early, middle and later stages of dementia.
-We’ll outline the type of care required during each stage, what family caregivers can expect, and how Grace Home Care, providers of Topeka dementia care, can help.
+We’ll outline the type of care required during each stage, what family caregivers can expect, and how Grace Home Care can help.

 Middle Stage Dementia Caregiving